gks-anvil/vrs-annotator/README.md

 - `compute_for_ref` (boolean, optional): Whether to compute both the ref and alt allele or compute only the alt allele for each variant.
 Defaults to true, computing both.
 - `compute_vrs_attributes` (boolean, optional): Whether to include VRS Allele start, end, and state or compute only VRS ID for each variant.
 Defaults to true, computing both.
 - `genome_assembly` (String, optional): genome assembly or genome build used by the VCF.
 Defaults to "GRCh38", but "GRCh37" is also supported.
+- `memory` (Int, optional): Memory allocated to the instance.
+Defaults to 8GB.
+Cost is scaled to memory, so for most jobs, the performance-to-cost ratio  will be most effective around 8GB.

 ## Outputs